No Straight Roads

-No Straight Roads is a 2020 action-adventure game developed by Metronomik and published by Sold Out Ltd. The focus is on an indie rock duo who battle an EDM empire to free Vinyl City from their control with the power of rock.
+No Straight Roads is a 2020 action-adventure game developed by Malaysian independent studio Metronomik, and published by Sold Out.
+The focus is on an indie rock duo who battle an EDM empire to free Vinyl City from their control with the power of rock.
 The game combat involves listening to the music, knowing when enemies attack and when to strike.
-It was released on August 25, 2020, for the PlayStation 4, Xbox One, Nintendo Switch, and Windows after three years of development.
+It was released on August 25, 2020, for the Nintendo Switch, PlayStation 4, Windows, and Xbox One after three years of development.
 An updated version, No Straight Roads: Encore Edition was released on October 21, 2021.
+The game received mixed reviews from critics, who praised its art style, story, themes, and music, but heavily criticized the inconsistent and overly complicated gameplay.

+A sequel, No Straight Roads 2, is set to be released for Windows and consoles in 2026.

 Gameplay

 In No Straight Roads, the player takes control of either Mayday or Zuke and can switch between them anytime in single player.
 The game is designed around a rhythm-based combat system in which the player can move freely without having to follow the beat, but still has to pay attention to audio cues in order to plan their moves.
 The music notes they collect can be used as ammunition and projectiles, and some objects can be transformed into weapons and defenses during boss battles.

 Mayday and Zuke attack differently due to their specializations.
 Mayday's guitar swings and attack transformations deal more damage, while Zuke builds up combos with his drumsticks and provides support using his transformations.
 A skill tree depends on the number of fans the band has at a time.
 As Bunk Bed Junction's popularity rises and their number of fans increases, the player is offered upgrades to their shared abilities or additions to their individual movesets.

 The game's setting, Vinyl City, is divided into districts, with each one both hosting and being led by an artist promoted by NSR.
 Bunk Bed Junction is to hijack their performances, take them on, claim their areas, and further open up the city to explore and power-up.